d1a9x8u9/twitterClone/README.md

 Your ```.env``` file should look like this at the end of this step:
 > REACT_APP_FIREBASE = 1*************************ZH5szIATzU

-Fire her up.
+Fire it up.
 In the root folder, run the cmd:
 > npm start